Purpose

 • Access to the Google Cloud Platform, with BigQuery access.
 For information on this, refer to the Google BigQuery pages.

-• A Google ID that was entitled for Refinitiv Tick History.
-For this, please contact your Refinitiv account manager.
+• A Google ID that was entitled for LSEG Tick History.
+For this, please contact your LSEG account manager.

 • Some knowledge of Tick History data, and SQL (Structured Query Language).